kenzasam/AvianFluInfo/Index.md

 This information is live updated. (infographic live synced w cdc data)
 (number of human cases: confirmed by animal infection, human to human, unknown)

----

-## FAQ (Page)

-### For the general public

-* What are we currently doing to combat the spread of bird flu?
-  * USDA National milk testing (started Dec 6), CDC is using its Influenza A capacity to test for H5N1
-* Is milk safe to drink?
-  * Pasteurized milk is safe to drink.
-The CDC advises against drinking raw milk.
-* I’m sick.
-Can it be bird flu?
-  * The risk to the public is currently listed as low.
-Please consult your physician.
-* How likely is this going to become a pandemic Influenza A?
-  * Fff
-* I found (a) dead animal(s).
-What do I do?
-  * Do not touch the animal
-  * If you find dead animals:
-    * Colorado: Notify your local Colorado Parks and Wildlife office if you find three or more dead wild birds in a specific area within two weeks, or if you find sick or dead mammals.

-### For researchers and the scientific community

-### For farm workers and farmers working with cattle, swine and poultry

-* I think my herd is sick.
-What do I do?
-  * Colorado: If you have questions about sick or dead animals on the farm, ask your farm manager and herd veterinarian.
-Immediately contact and report disease to the State Veterinarian’s office by calling 303-869-9130 or using the reportable disease case report form.
-* I think I am sick.
-What do I do?
-  * Colorado: call CDPHE at 303-692-2700 (after normal business hours: 303-370-9395).
-The Department can help you get a flu test and medicine if you need it.
-* I want to implement practices to safeguard my herd.
-Where can I find more information?
-  * US: Contact your local state vet:
-* I want to implement practices to safeguard my workers.
-Where can I find more information?
-  * Contact your local state vet:
-  * Implement the CDC recommended guidelines
-* Is there financial assistance to help me implement safe biosecurity practices?
-  * US: Yes.
-The USDA provides financial assistance for sampling costs, milk offset,
-  * Canada:

 Last edited: December 19, 2024